leap0x7b/termux-wiki/pages/faq.md

 You can use utility `tar`.
 Before uninstalling the app, ensure that archives are placed to safe location such as `/sdcard`.

-## Repositories are down and return 403 404 errors
+## Repositories are down and return 403 or 404 errors

 Switch to a working repository with `termux-change-repo`.
 You will need to select repositories which do not work, if unsure what to select.